What is ASL Club?

 The ASL Club also seeks to educate and share the rich culture of the Deaf Community with the Ohlone Community.

 In addition to functioning as a source of information on the Deaf Community, the Club hosts social and educational events on a regular basis.
-Examples of ASL Club sponsored Events include playing games, monthly pizza night gatherings, movies nights, hikes to Mission Peak, group outings at professional sporting events such as A's and Giants, SJ Sharks, Golden State Warriors games.
+Examples of ASL Club sponsored Events include playing games, monthly pizza night gatherings, movies nights, hikes to Mission Peak, group outings at professional sporting events such as A's and Giants, SJ Sharks, and Golden State Warriors games.
 The ASL Club also hosts Holiday theme parties such as Halloween and Thanksgiving.